KDE/documentation-develop-kde-org/content/docs/getting-started/building/kde-builder-compile/index.md

 ## Useful flags

-Congratulations!
-You have seen how to:

-* compile standalone apps: `kde-builder kcalc`
-* compile Plasma Desktop: `kde-builder workspace`
-* compile Plasma Mobile: `kde-builder mobile`
-* run what you've built: `kde-builder --run kcalc`

-Now it is possible for you to make changes to the code of the program you want to work on, then simply rebuild the project so it displays your changes.

-In this case, it's useful to know a few commonly used flags for kde-builder.
+The following sections will show some useful options for `kde-builder`.
+They're not required for normal operation, but can be useful in some situations.
+If you want, you can skip this part and get started with developing.

 ### Check the list of things that will be built

-To get a general idea of how many and which programs are going to be built for a certain project, you can use the `--pretend` or `--dry-run` flag:
+To get a general idea of how many and which dependencies are going to be built for a certain project, you can use the `--pretend` or `--dry-run` flag:

 ```bash
 kde-builder --pretend kcalc
 ```

-### Rebuild the current project and stay on current branch
+### Rebuild a project and stay on current branch

 Code changes should be done in a separate git branch, not in the `master` branch.